Skip to main content

 Robotic assisted kidney transplant (RAKT) technique is a key surgical specialty at Fortis.
 The state-of-the-art surgical approach combines the precision and dexterity of robotics with the skill and expertise of our surgeons to increase success rates and safety for kidney transplant procedures.
 Use of a surgical robot is becoming a major indication for kidney transplant, particularly in obese recipients, where in the complications of open surgical wound are slightly higher than usual.

-• Conditions Suitable for Robotic Assisted Kidney Transplant
+• Conditions suitable to perform Robotic-assisted Kidney Transplant

 Our Team of Experts